 - Do the designs on the lids coordinate with those on the boxes?

 - How can I change the shape of my box?
-I want it to be round on the bottom.
+I want it to be rounded on the bottom.

 - I want to have my box standing on soccer shoes.

 - The newspaper is still showing through the paint on my box.

 - You can tape on additional pieces of cardboard to change the bottom shape of your box.

 - Papier mâché pulp is like paper-clay, so it will work well for making shoes for your box.